mpcjanssen/simpletask-android/src/main/assets/javascript.md

 This explanation should be enough to get you started.
 If you want to use the full power of this feature in Javascript it will help to:

 * Learn Javascript: Most tutorials focus on learning Javascript in the browser which is less than helpful for us.
-To get a good introduction in Javascript the language you could try part 1 of [this book](http://eloquentjavascript.net/).
+To get a good introduction to Javascript the language you could try part 1 of [this book](http://eloquentjavascript.net/).
 * Play around and share your scripts: If you have questions or want to share your script, you can do that at the [Simpletask Google+ community](https://plus.google.com/u/0/communities/103696467805364479108?cfem=1).